-Dial down your holiday stressNovember 22nd, 2012 in Health /
+Dial down your holiday stressNovember 22, 2012 in Medicine & Health / Health

 (HealthDay)—From crowded shopping malls to unpaid bills to an onslaught of out-of-town guests, the holidays can cause overwhelming stress.
 One way to remain calm is to manage unrealistic expectations, experts advise.